stackbit-projects/magical-iron-e6244/content/pages/index.md

     padding_bottom: large
     background_color: none
   - section_id: congratulations
-    title: An NFT Club From The Future
+    title: WELCOME TO THE TIPSYTIGER CLUB
     content: >
       The year is 2046.
 An electric jolt from your watch shocks you awake.
 You open your eyes to find yourself in an unfamiliar environment.
 Random